jsenegal/iothandsonlabrepo/lab-2a-web/README.md

 ## Option 1: Use the included new-app.yaml script

-Edit the script and update the Git Repo (default https://github.com/vincepower/rht-iot-demo.git) and branch (default master) as required.
+Edit the script and update the Git Repo (default https://github.com/vincepower/rht-iot-demo.git) and branch (set to "labs") as required.

 ### Commands
 ```